 Far Cry 6 is coming to next-gen, and even better, it supports Smart Delivery.
 Starring Giancarlo Esposito of Breaking Bad fame, the game follows Danny, a revolutionist who has joined ranks with the people of Yara to overthrow dictator Anton Castillo (played by Esposito).
-The game was originally set to launch on February 18, 2021, but has been delayed to an unknown date in 2021.
+The game was originally set to launch on February 18 but has been delayed to October 7.

 A spiritual successor to the Batman: Arkham series, Gotham Knights is a co-op action RPG starring Batgirl, Red Hood, Robin, and Nightwing.
 The game is slated to launch sometime in 2021 on Xbox Series X. Although a successor to the Arkham games, Gotham Knights isn’t being developed by Rocksteady Studios (we’ll get to what that team is working on in a moment).
 Instead Warner Bros Montreal, the studio behind Arkham Origins, is at the helm.

 The long-rumored open-world Harry Potter game is finally here, and it has a name.
 Hogwarts Legacy is set in the world of Harry Potter, of course, but new developer Portkey Games appears to be taking the story in a different direction.
 Although the game was announced during Sony’s September PS5 event, Hogwarts Legacy is also launching on Series X. We don’t know when that’s happening, though.